zellij-org/zellij-org.github.io/docs/src/migrating-yaml-config.md

 Starting from Zellij `0.32.0`, Zellij uses [KDL](https://kdl.dev) layouts as described in these documents.

-Up until this version, Zellij used `YAML` configuration files as described in the old documents kept [here](/old-documentation) for posterity.
+Up until this version, Zellij used `YAML` configuration files.

 As a matter of convenience, when Zellij is run with an old configuration / layout / theme file (either explicitly with a cli flag or if it found the file in the default locations) it will prompt the user and convert that file to the new format.